rocket2guns/StationeersDedicatedServerGuide/README.md

 2. That exact same setting on the client

 From there you can use the `serverrun` command on the client.
 It will send the secret every message.
-All messages will be rejected if the client and server secrets don't match or a server hasn't set a client.
+All messages will be rejected if the client and server secrets don't match or a server hasn't set a secret.

 Example:
 ```bash